percona/pxb-docs/docs/smart-memory-estimation.md

 # Smart memory estimation

-The Smart memory estimation is [tech preview](glossary.md#tech-preview) feature.
-Before using Smart memory estimation in production, we recommend that you test restoring production from physical backups in your environment and also use the alternative backup method for redundancy.

 Percona XtraBackup supports the Smart memory estimation feature.
 With this feature, Percona XtraBackup computes the memory required for `prepare` phase, while copying redo log entries during the `backup` phase.
 Percona XtraBackup also considers the number of InnoDB pages to be fetched from the disk.

 Percona XtraBackup performs the backup procedure in two steps: